 - it is contrary to court order or otherwise contrary to the best interests of the potential witness.

-The service provider or the investigator will notify personal representatives regarding when the interview will occur either verbally or in writing.
-During the notification process, the service provider will ask the personal representative if they have information regarding the most effective ways to communicate and support the interview process.
+The service provider or the investigator will notify personal representatives about when the interview will take place.
+Notification will be made either verbally or in writing.
+During the notification process, the personal representative will be asked if they have information about the most effective ways to communicate and support the interview process.
 A personal representative cannot refuse to allow an individual to be interviewed.

-Personal representatives can accompany a service recipient during the interview as long as confidential information will not be disclosed.
-They may not answer questions directed toward the person receiving services or disrupt the interview in anyway.
+Personal representatives can be present during the interview as long as confidential information will not be disclosed.
+They may not disrupt the interview in anyway.

 Protocols related to interviews of individuals receiving services as part of an investigation into allegations of abuse or neglect.